 Although the referral to the IRT object is optional in the resource objects, AFRINIC encourages all members to actively start making use of this policy to publish abuse contact information.
 This chiefly ensures that complaints from anyone about abuse issues emanating from a given number resource are redirected to the appropriate individual(s).

-This document recommends guidelines that concerned organizations could use while making use of this policy to avail contact persons responsible for network abuse related queries pertaining to their IP addresses and other number resources.
+This document recommends guidelines that concerned organizations could use while making use of this policy to avail contact persons responsible for network abuse-related queries pertaining to their IP addresses and other number of resources.

 The IRT (Incident Response Team) Whois database object has been introduced for the purposes of availing abuse contact information for any given number resource.